Frequently Asked Questions

 When will I wear my uniform?

-You're required to wear your uniform on the day you have Leadership Lab (Thursday) as well as during your weekly ROTC class period as directed by your leadership.
-There are also certain military events (Military Ball, Dining-Out, Base visits, etc.) that require uniform wear.
+You're required to wear your uniform any day that you have Leadership Lab, as well as during your weekly ROTC class period as directed by your leadership.
+There are also certain military events (Dining-Out, Dining-In, Base visits, etc.) that require uniform wear.